jorgesouza/aws-sqs-kotlin/README.md

-# AWS SQS and Schedule in Kotlin
+# AWS SQS and Schedule in Kotlin with Spring Cloud

 The operations is described below.